 - In a noviable pregnancy it also rises slower

 - At hCG levels above 1,000-1,500 mIU/ml, vaginal sonography usually identifies the presence of an intrauterine pregnancy

 - Within the first 2-4 weeks after fertilization, hCG usually doubles every 48-72 hours

-- An increase of 60% in 48 hours is still considered normal
+- An increase of at least 35% in 48 hours in early pregnancy is still considered normal

 - Between 1,200 and 6,000 mIU/ml serum, the hCG usually takes 72-96 hours to double

 - Above 6,000 mIU/ml, the hCG often takes over four days to double

 - More than two in three normal pregnancies have a doubling of the hCG every 72 hours

 - There is a wide variation of normal hCG levels.
 An hCG that does not double every two to three days does not necessarily indicate a problem

 - A maximum level is usually reached by the 10th or 11th week.